rui314/lld/COFF/README.md

 This is a list of important data types in this linker.

-* Symbol and SymbolBody
+* SymbolBody

-  SymbolBody is a class for symbols, which may be read from symbol tables of object files or archive file headers.
-They also can be created by the linker itself out of nothing.
+  SymbolBody is a class for symbols, which may be created for symbols in object files or in archive file headers.
+The linker may create them out of nothing.

   There are mainly three types of SymbolBodies: Defined, Undefined, or CanBeDefined.
 Defined symbols are for all symbols that are